NAHJ's Adelante Leadership Academy

 - Clarity of expression: The essay should be well-organized and articulate the applicant’s thoughts and experiences in a clear and concise manner.

-- Quality of work: The samples should be relevant to the program’s focus and objectives.
+- Quality of work: The leadership samples should be relevant to the program’s focus and objectives.
 They must reflect the applicant’s skills, potential, or areas of interest, and the ability to produce high-quality journalist work.

-- Impact: Evaluate the applicant’s work impact.
+- Impact: Evaluate the applicant’s leadership work impact.
 Did it lead to any changes, spark discussions, or address underrepresented issues?

-The NAHJ is proud of the Adelante Academy’s inaugural Latina Leadership Program.
-It was a success with 10 amazing graduates who will be part of an alumni network that will remain active and connected with future program cohorts.
-Archived page.
+The programs were successes with amazing graduates who will be part of an alumni network that will remain active and connected with future program cohorts.